 Emily Cramer is from Vienna, WV.
-She earned her bachelor’s degree from Duquesne University in 2017 in Public Relations and Advertising with a Public Relations concentration.
+She earned her bachelor’s degree from Duquesne University in 2017 in Public Relations and Advertising.
 She is set to graduate from WVU Law in May 2020.

-At WVU Law, Cramer helps coordinate study abroad programming at the College of Law with professor Alison Peck, director of international programs and the WVU Immigration Law Clinic.
-Cramer is also a student-attorney in the Taxpayer Advocacy and General Litigation Clinics, Executive Publications Editor for Volume 122 of the West Virginia Law Review, vice president of Tax Law Society, and a research assistant for professor Jena Martin.
+At WVU Law, Cramer helps coordinate study abroad programming with Professor Alison Peck, director of international programs and the WVU Immigration Law Clinic.
+Cramer is also a student-attorney in the Taxpayer Advocacy and General Practice law clinics, Executive Publications Editor for Volume 122 of the West Virginia Law Review, vice president of Tax Law Society, and a research assistant for Professor Jena Martin.